mrwolfyu/Cisco_CUBE_SIP_to_Telco/README.md

 ## COR list

 Regarding COR lists, I like to do it in two steps.
 First step would be creating incoming and outgoing COR lists with uniq keys (incoming) and uniq  locks (outgoing).
 This way nothing is working by default because every incoming dial-peer have only one uniq key that can't unlock any of outgoing dial-peers.
 Then in step 2 I identify for each incoming dial-peer what would be allowed outgoing dial-peer.
 Only then I add "keys" to incoming COR list for that incoming dial-peer to match only allowed outgoing "locks".

+## Note to CISCO

+It would be great if we could match incoming SIP dial-peer based on source address, address of peer SIP server.
+Like it is done in CUCM.

 ### That is it folks.